k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md

 A Broadway Flow:
 -  Represents a business process that binds other objects into the same flow.
--  Acts as a graph or a tree that is built from several [Stages](/articles/99_Broadway/19_broadway_flow_stages.md) where each Stage includes one or more [Actors](/articles/99_Broadway/03_broadway_actor.md).
-Stages are executed consecutively from left to right where the Actors in each Stage of the flow are executed top-down.
+-  Acts as a graph or a tree that has several [Stages](/articles/99_Broadway/19_broadway_flow_stages.md) where each Stage includes one or more [Actors](/articles/99_Broadway/03_broadway_actor.md).
+Stages are executed consecutively from left to right, where the Actors in each Stage of the flow are executed top-down.

 To learn more about a Broadway flow, please refer to [Broadway Flow Overview](/articles/99_Broadway/16_broadway_flow_overview.md).